Repertoire Teacher Observation Walkthrough & Feedback App

 Evidence You Can Point To

-Toggle to Timestamp mode and each tap logs the current time alongside your note: "10:32 — Students working in pairs on lab activity."
-You walk out with a chronological, minute-by-minute record of the lesson — concrete evidence for feedback conversations where you can point to specific moments.
+Toggle to Timestamp mode and each tap logs the current time alongside your note: 10:32 — Students working in pairs on lab activity.
+You walk out with a chronological, minute-by-minute record of the lesson — concrete evidence for feedback conversations where you can point to specific moments instead of speaking in generalities.

 Feedback From You, Not From an App